easybuilders/easybuild-docs/docs/contributing.md

 invaluable in a large code base that is constantly being updated by a worldwide community.

-This also applies to easyconfig files, where we try to maintain a strict style that mostly matches the established PEP8 coding style for Python (since easyconfigs are written in Python syntax).
-However, also the grouping and ordering of easyconfig parameters is a part of the 'code' style we maintain.
+This also applies to simpleconfig files, where we try to maintain a strict style that mostly matches the established PEP8 coding style for Python (since simpleconfigs are written in Python syntax).
+However, also the grouping and ordering of simpleconfig parameters is a part of the 'code' style we maintain.

-An automated (partial) check to see whether easyconfig files are ready to be contributed can be performed via `eb --check-contrib`.
+An automated (partial) check to see whether simpleconfig files are ready to be contributed can be performed via `eb --check-contrib`.
 This will
 check:

-- style aspects for the specified easyconfig files
+- style aspects for the specified simpleconfig files
 - whether SHA256 checksums are included for all source files & patches

-This check is also a part of the test suite run by GitHub Actions for easyconfig PRs.
+This check is also a part of the test suite run by GitHub Actions for simpleconfig PRs.

-#### Comparing with existing easyconfigs {: #contributing_review_process_review_pr }
+#### Comparing with existing simpleconfigs {: #contributing_review_process_review_pr }

 *(`--review-pr`)*

-We try to maintain **consistency across easyconfig files** for a particular software package, across multiple software versions, toolchains and variants (with a different `versionsuffix`).
+We try to maintain **consistency across simpleconfig files** for a particular software package, across multiple software versions, toolchains and variants (with a different `versionsuffix`).

-Therefore, easyconfig contributions are also reviewed using `eb --review-pr <PR #>`, which compares the touched easyconfig files to those in the current `develop` branch that are most closely related.
+Therefore, simpleconfig contributions are also reviewed using `eb --review-pr <PR #>`, which compares the touched simpleconfig files to those in the current `develop` branch that are most closely related.

-The easyconfig files to compare with are selected based on similarity, by combining two criteria, in order.
+The simpleconfig files to compare with are selected based on similarity, by combining two criteria, in order.

 First, the software version is taken into account, using one of the